klizhentas/notes/culture.md

 I am sure that both coach and the company were well-meaning, but so often mixing moral,personal and human values, principles and events in a rushed training session format leads to very strange and even ridiculous outcomes.

-The best corporate trainings [I had](https://www.helloinnerspace.org/) were all about basic, human interactions promoted and reinforced simple truths like being respectful, careful providing feedback and listening to each other.
-Those ones had big impact on me both in and outside of company setting.
+The best corporate trainings [I had](https://www.helloinnerspace.org/) were all about basic, human interactions promoted and reinforced simple truths like being respectful, careful, providing feedback and listening to each other.
+Those ones had big impact on me both in and outside of the company setting.

 ## No special culture culture

-The society we live in promotes some basic core values we share, for example, be kind and respectful to each other, be polite, celebrate diversity and so on.
+The society we live in promotes some basic core values we share, for example, be kind and respectful to each other, be polite, celebrate diversity, respect basic human rights.

-U.S. also promotes the freedom of speech, the spirit of enterpreneurship, acceptance of failure and establishes the rule of the law - great values in my opinion that are keys to America success story.
+U.S. also promotes the freedom of speech, the spirit of enterpreneurship, acceptance of failure and establishes the rule of the law - great values that are keys to America success story.

 Those basic principles are the fabric of our society, often invisible, ever changing, but we can feel their presence and are in common agreement on all of them already.

-Why not stick to those basic principles, when society uses very complicated process to establish, verifies them through voting, debates, philosophical debates, revolutions, economy ups and downs over hundreds, sometimes thousands of years, comes up through [multi-national consensus](http://www.ohchr.org/EN/UDHR/Documents/UDHR_Translations/eng.pdf)?
+Why not stick to those basic principles, when society uses very complicated process to establish, verifies them through voting, philosophical debates, revolutions, economy ups and downs over hundreds, sometimes thousands of years, comes up through [multi-national consensus](http://www.ohchr.org/EN/UDHR/Documents/UDHR_Translations/eng.pdf)?